unoplatform/uno/src/Uno.UI/UI/Xaml/Controls/DatePicker/DatePicker.md

 DatePicker is use to select a specific date.

-*Button showing time open the time picker popup.
+*Button showing date open the date picker popup.
-Bind to the Date property of the control to set initial time.
+*Bind to the Date property of the control to set initial time.
-*By default minute increment is set to 1
-*Cancel button cancel the new time selection.
-You can also click outside the time picker to do the same.
-*Done/OK button save the new selected time.
+*Done/OK button save the new selected date.

 ### Device-specific implementation quirks